soorajlegend/rumbu/README.md

 4. **Real-time Transaction:** The platform facilitates real-time transactions between farmers and consumers, ensuring a seamless buying experience.

-5. **Personalized Insights:** Basic data analytics provide farmers with insights into market trends and consumer preferences, helping them make informed decisions.

-6. **Remote Access:** Farmers can remotely manage their stored produce and transactions, which is especially beneficial for those in conflict zones or areas with restricted access.
+5. **Remote Access:** Farmers can remotely manage their stored produce and transactions, which is especially beneficial for those in conflict zones or areas with restricted access.

-7. **User Profiles:** Users can create and manage their profiles, enhancing their engagement with the platform.
+6. **User Profiles:** Users can create and manage their profiles, enhancing their engagement with the platform.

-8. **User Support:** Basic customer support mechanisms are in place to assist users with their queries and concerns.
+7. **User Support:** Basic customer support mechanisms are in place to assist users with their queries and concerns.

-9. **User Authentication:** Secure user authentication ensures the privacy and safety of user data.
+8. **User Authentication:** Secure user authentication ensures the privacy and safety of user data.

-10. **Educational Resources:** Basic resources and guides are provided to help farmers navigate the platform effectively.

 While the MVP serves as a starting point, Rumbu envisions expanding its features and capabilities in subsequent iterations, aiming to provide a more comprehensive and impactful solution to the challenges of food security and wastage.